 Of course there are always exceptions in almost all the categories like some players that have never been on my fave teams many of those are covered in the vintage collecting though.

-Oh and I avoid College Teams except maybe Maryland Terps in Terps Uni, and Most Minor League stuff.
+Oh and I usually avoid College Teams especially undrafted guys and sometimes Minor Leagues.
+University of Maryland is a bit of an exception if the picture shows a MD uniform.
 If a player I collect has a Minor League card or two it depends on what it looks like or what set it is from.
 I also avoid the gimmicky stuff.
 I don't pay attention to College sports, and when guys transition from College to the Pros I don't remember what College the guy went to 20 some odd years ago.
 On the positive hand I do collect autos of my fave players and even some of the not-so favorite players from my teams.